AliceO2Group/analysis-framework/docs/analysis-tools/EventSelection.md

   ``` c++
   if (col.selection_bit(o2::aod::evsel::kNoITSROFrameBorder)) { /* do analysis */ }
   ```
-- Note that this cut also helps to remove ROF borders for the MFT detector (where the same chips as in the ITS are used, and the ROFs in the MFT are aligned in time to ROFs in the ITS).
+- Note that this cut also helps to remove collisions at the ROF borders in the MFT detector (where the same chips as in the ITS are used, and ROFs in the MFT are aligned in time to the ITS ROFs).

-More details on the TF and ROF border effects and cuts can be found in slides 2-17 of [this presentation (11.2024)](https://indico.cern.ch/event/1453901/timetable/#6-event-selection-in-run3).
+More details on the TF and ROF border effects and cuts can be found e.g. in slides 2-17 of [presentation (November 2024)](https://indico.cern.ch/event/1453901/timetable/#6-event-selection-in-run3).

 ### Integration into event selection
-- Since **April 2024**, both the **Time Frame border** and **ITS Readout Frame border** cuts are combined with the ``kIsTriggerTVX`` condition via logical _and_ into the `sel8` event-selection bit, ensuring events used for analysis are free from TF and ROF boundary artefacts.
+- Since April 2024, both the **Time Frame border** and **ITS Readout Frame border** cuts are combined with the ``kIsTriggerTVX`` condition via logical _and_ in the `sel8` event-selection bit, ensuring events used for analysis are free from TF and ROF boundary artifacts.

 ## Occupancy estimation

-In ALICE Run 3 Pb–Pb collisions, **occupancy** in the TPC refers to the contamination of an event’s TPC clusters by signals from other nearby collisions within the TPC drift time window.
+In ALICE Run 3 Pb–Pb collisions, **occupancy effects** in the TPC refer to the deterioration of the quality of an event’s TPC clusters by signals from other nearby collisions within the TPC drift time window.

 - The TPC has a long drift time (~100 µs), so clusters from particles originated from multiple collisions can overlap in the detector.
 - Higher occupancy worsens: